OPMI/opmi/README.md

 # OPMI-ontology
-OPMI: Ontology of Precision Medicine and Investigations
+OPMI: Ontology of Precision Medicine and Investigation

 OPMI is an application ontology to support precision medicine and related investigations.
 It is community-driven and developed by following the OBO Foundry ontology development principles.
 OPMI reuses, aligns, and integrates related terms from existing ontologies in the OBO ontology liborary.